Lorem-Ipsum-hackoverflow/Plagiarism-Detector-AI/README.md

 Creates separate frequency vectors for each document with zero values where a word is not present in that respective document.
 Computes the cosine similarity score between the frequency vectors for each document.
  Displays the similarity score in percentage.

+ To see it working, first clone this repository.
+Then open app.py and run it.
+Then you can either go to localhost on port 5000 or come here and click the link below.

  webpage link:[Plagiarismchecker](http://127.0.0.1:5000/)

  Results: